Management of Back Pain

 - Muscle weakness

 Spondylolisthesis is treated with the strengthening of supportive abdominal and back muscles through physical therapy.
 Acetaminophen or nonsteroidal anti-inflammatory medicines, such as ketoprofen, ibuprofen, Motrin, Advil, naproxen or Aleve may help with pain.
 Epidural steroid injections may also be effective.
-For patients who continue to have severe pain and disability despite these treatments, there may be options such as surgical fusion (arthrodesis) of the vertebra to the bone below or the use of an implanted device to stabilize the vertebrae in the lower back while permitting more normal movement.
+For patients who continue to have severe pain and disability despite these treatments, there are options such as decompressive laminectomy, a procedure in which the spinal canal is widened (to provide more room for nerves and a spinal fusion is performed to stabilize the spinal cord), with or without surgical fusion (arthrodesis) of the vertebra, or the use of an implanted device to stabilize the vertebrae in the lower back while permitting more normal movement.

 Causes of Cervical Radiculopathy